Selling a House with Tenants in California - Easy Process for Landlords

 Additional pointers

-Some additional helpful hints related to selling your rental property with tenants include:
+Some additional helpful hints related to selling your rental property include:

-• Treat your tenants with the respect they deserve, and remember you benefit from them in a range of important ways that include maintaining your property, paying rent, alerting you to problems and beyond.
+• Treat your tenants with the respect they deserve, and remember you benefit from them in a range of important ways that include maintaining your property, paying rent and alerting you to any problems.

 • Keep your tenants in the loop as you move through the sales process—no one wants to be blindsided.